Welthungerhilfe/ChildGrowthMonitor/README.md

 Storage is used for large objects such as rgb video and maybe point clouds.

-### Machine Learning v1.0
+### Machine Learning Backend

-There are many possibilties for developing useful neural networks.
+Development of the machine learning backend is outsourced to https://github.com/Welthungerhilfe/cgm-ml

 #### Predict height of a person